markcalendario/automated-police-clearance-issuance-system/README.md

 - Automated generation of printable clearance for clients who does not have derogatory records

-- Checking of scanned/selected clearance status if
+- Checking of Scanned/Selected Clearance Status If
     - Revoked
     - Expired (clearance is valid for 6 months)
     - Valid
     - Invalid

-- Database driven system using file handling
+- Database Driven System Using File Handling
     - Clients data (to counter forgery of QR code)
     - Wanted list